Healthy Homes Assessment Hastings

 Draught Stopping Hastings

-If a draught can be perceived as a result of gaps or holes the area needs to be sealed.
+If a draught is perceived as a result of gaps or holes that it needs to be closed.

-What are unreasonable gaps and holes?
+What are unjustifiable gaps or holes?

-Check out the complete details to the Healthy Homes draught stopping requirements.
+Check out the complete details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections